CLI reference

 [query]Full-text search query (optional)

---sort <sort>Sort order: popular, recent, price_asc, price_descpopular
+--sort <sort>Sort order: popular, recent, rated, price_asc, price_descpopular

 --freeShow only free packages